-- ActiveBatch Workload Automation – EDITOR’S CHOICE A cross-platform job scheduler that is delivered from the cloud and enables you to integrate schedules for Windows processes with application activation and processes running on other operating systems, including cloud services.
+- ActiveBatch Workload Automation – ACCESS FREE DEMO A cross-platform job scheduler that is delivered from the cloud and enables you to integrate schedules for Windows processes with application activation and processes running on other operating systems, including cloud services.

 - Activeeon Workflow & Scheduling A cloud-based platform that includes a drag-and-drop workflow assembly system and the ability to launch and track both processes across many different operating systems.

 - Help Systems JAMS Scheduler An on-premises system for scheduling tasks that can be extended by integrations to reach out to other servers and services across a network.
 It installs on Windows Server.